Libvirt¶

 A keyboard and monitor attached to the physical machine.

-To use cloud images which are meant to self-initialise (see Multipass and UVTool).
+To use cloud images which are meant to self-initialize (see Multipass and UVTool).

 Virtual machine management¶